 The journey that I made from day one to the last day seemed incremental, but the changes that I instilled for life were huge.

-So when I started logging my food on Noom, my day looked like this:
+So, my first week on Noom, my food log looked like this:

 - Breakfast – 2 slices of cheese, as an afterthought as I made the kids' school lunches